 Reporting by Olga Turko

-Via our dedicated BT MyDonate page, you can support TDT’s work in drilling boreholes in Kigoma, and help bring significant changes to communities.
-It’s easy and MyDonate charges no commissions or fees.
-Just click the button above!
+Via our dedicated Virgin Money Giving page, you can support TDT’s work in drilling boreholes in Kigoma, and help bring significant changes to communities.
+It’s easy and TDT will pass on 100% of all moneys received.
+Just click the button below!